benne/gulp-mongodb-data/README.md

     .pipe(mongodbData({ mongoUrl: 'mongodb://localhost/mydb' }))
 })

+// Load JSON files, with arrays of objects, or data dumps from mongoexport,
+// into the specified MongoDB server, using file names as collection names,
+// and retain the _id data type (useful for when using strings or numbers as
+// _id)
+gulp.task('metadata', function() {
+  gulp.src('./db/metadata/*.json')
+    .pipe(mongodbData({
+      mongoUrl: 'mongodb://localhost/mydb',
+      idAsObjectID: false
+    }))
+})

 // Load JSON file, with array of objects, or data dumps from mongoexport,
 // into the specified MongoDB server, using the specified collection name gulp.task('metadata', function() {